vryy/4C/.gitlab/issue_templates/ISSUE_TEMPLATE.md

 ## Your Environment
 <!---
-Include relevant details about your environment such that we can replicate this issue.
+Include relevant details about your environment such that everybody can replicate this issue.
 -->
 - **Relevant repo SHA1s:**